alloc/alien-rpc/packages/json-qs/spec.md

 Since strings aren't wrapped in quotes, many characters require special handling.

-Other characters are _always_ escaped with a backslash (`\`):
+For example, these characters are _always_ escaped with a backslash (`\`):

 - curly braces
 - parentheses
 - commas
 - colons

-Finally, these characters are escaped if they are the first character in a string:
+And these characters are escaped if they're the first character, since they would otherwise imply another data type:

-- digits (implying a number)
+- digits (if not escaped, implies a number)
-- hyphens (implying a negative number)
+- hyphens (if not escaped, implies a negative number)
-- backslashes (implying an escape sequence)
+- backslashes (if not escaped, implies an escape sequence)

 #### Empty strings